alxvmr/ALTMediaWriter/README.md

 First run `qmake-qt5 mediawriter.pro`.
 Then run `make` from the root of the project.
 The app will be in `app/release`.

+To deploy run `gear-rpm -ba -v` from the root of the project.

 #### Requirements

 * `qt5`